Platform

 • The capacity of the project to ensure the longevity and self-sustainability of the funds.

-• Prepare a detailed business plan or project description as requested in the financial aid application.
+• Write a business plan or a detailed description of the project.

-• Provide a detailed breakdown of expenses related to the project.
+• Provide a detailed breakdown of the expected expenses related to the project.

-• Submit financial statements for the last three years.
+• Attach the financial statements from the last three years.

-• Include interim financial statements if the financial statements are older than six months or if the company is less than a year old.
+• Provide interim financial statements if necessary (if the financial statements are over six months old or if the business is less than one year old).

 • The "Fonds locaux" are tools designed to accelerate business projects across the territory, proactively supporting initiatives.